 Fly her to the Moon

-Meet Jayanne English - A Canadian astronomer whose research concerns galaxy formation and evolution, also known as a science communicator on the use of false color in images of galaxies.
+Dr. Jayanne English is a Canadian astronomer whose research concerns galaxy formation and evolution, also known as a science communicator on the use of false color in images of galaxies.
 You know, those popular Hubble telescope images with candy-colored swirls in them, colors that don’t actually exist.
+She is well-known for producing these colour astronomy images for public outreach and coordinated NASA’s Hubble Heritage Project from 1998-2000.

-Some years prior, I had mashed up found scientific imagery of Space with antique religious depictions of Heaven, in search for that delicious cross-over between knowledge and faith, hope, fear, rapture, devotion and entertainment.
-These collages have now become Aleksandra Prints.
+Coincidentally, and some years prior, I had mashed up found imagery of outer Space with antique religious depictions of Heaven, in search for that delicious cross-over between knowledge and faith, hope, fear, rapture, devotion and entertainment.
+Long before meeting Jayanne, I had been intuitively attracted to the very artistry in the Hubble telescope scientific images, their made-up and fantastical color schemes wherein her expertise lies.
+You will find those very images embedded in collages like At the Door, Cosmic Madonna and Cosmic Monsieur.

 Canadian Astronomer Jayanne English singing ‘Take me to the Stars’ with an Aleksandra Prints package she just received in Winnipeg.